Generalized hypergeometric function: Saalschütz's theorem

 For extension of this theorem, see a research paper by Rakha & Rathie.
+According to (Andrews, Askey & Roy 1999), it was in fact first discovered by Pfaff in 1797.

 Dixon's identity

 Dixon's identity, first proved by Dixon (1902), gives the sum of a well-poised 3F2 at 1:

 For generalization of Dixon's identity, see a paper by Lavoie, et al.

 Dougall's formula

 Dougall's formula (Dougall 1907) gives the sum of a very well-poised series that is terminating and 2-balanced.